outerbounds/terraform-aws-metaflow/aws/terraform/modules/metaflow/modules/README.md

 ## Computation

-Sets up remote computation resources so flows can be run on EC2 instances.
+Sets up remote computation resources so flows can be run on Amazon EC2 instances.
 These resources do not perform orchestration and rely on the data scientist's computer to perform this coordination.

 ## Datastore